liferay/liferay-apps-content-targeting/README.markdown

 check that the generated .jar in the /dist folder of the plugins SDK actually contains the latest modifications.

+#### Exceptions when deploying the plugins
+There are some issues with the Spring context and OSGI context.
+They can easily by bypassed deploying the apps when the server is already started or also adding this property to portal-ext.properties:

+`module.framework.properties.felix.fileinstall.start.level=20

 ## More Information